wonkyum-kim/Operating_System_Concepts/chapter 2/exercises_and_problems.md

 3. Stack Passing:

 Parameters also can be placed, or pushed, onto a stack by the program and popped off the stack by the operating system.

+# 2.16

+APIs and ABIs serve different purposes in software development.

+APIs focus on the programming interface and provide a higher-level abstraction for developers to build applications, while ABIs define the low-level binary interface between modules and the system, ensuring interoperability at the binary level.

+APIs offer portability and compatibility, while ABIs are platform-specific and require adherence to specific binary-level conventions.